spinen/laravel-discourse-sso/readme.md

         // User specific items
         'user' => [
-            // Groups to make sure that the user is part of in a comma separated string
+            // Groups to make sure that the user is part of in a comma-separated string
-            // NOTE: Cannot have spaces in the names & the groups must already exist in Discourse 'add_groups' => null,
+            // NOTE: Groups cannot have spaces in their names & must already exist in Discourse 'add_groups' => null,

             // Boolean for user a Discourse admin, leave null to ignore